European Journal of Inorganic Chemistry

 General information is given in this file.
 For further details on the aspects mentioned here and instructions for preparing graphics and tables, please use the links provided under "Author Guidelines" on the journal homepage.

-Templates (MS Word for Win/Mac) should be used for all types of contributions and can be found under "Author Guidelines" on our journal homepage.
+Templates (MS Word for Win/Mac) are preferred for all types of contributions and can be found under "Author Guidelines" on our journal homepage.
+However, the use of templates is not mandatory if the graphics are integrated into the manuscript text to facilitate peer review.
 A manuscript should comprise: ◊ Title ◊ Keywords ◊ Abstract ◊ Main Text including Introduction, Results and Discussion etc. ◊ Experimental Section ◊ Acknowledgments (optional) ◊ Captions ◊ Tables ◊ References ◊ Schemes and Figures ◊ Table of Contents entry including a Key Topic (two or three words highlighting the most important aspect of your paper), a short text (max.
 350 characters) and a graphical element (use of free colour is strongly recommended). ◊ For Microreviews only: Biographical sketches and a portrait-quality photograph of all authors (when several authors from one institution are involved, group photographs are preferred).

 In the electronic age, Keywords are used to form subsets of articles for specialized fields, virtual journals and tag clouds.
 These features give your article increased visibility, in particular to a targeted audience.
 To optimize the selection of articles, we have compiled a Keyword Catalogue common to our chemistry journals available on our homepage.
 Please use at least three keywords from this list.

 The text should be left-justified only to avoid end-of-line word divisions.